QubesOS/qubes-doc/basics_dev/code-signing.md

 Using PGP with Email
 --------------------

-If you're submitting a patch via email (to the developer [mailing list]), simply sign your email with your PGP key.
-(One good way to do this is with a program like [Enigmail].)
+If you're submitting a patch by emailing the developer [mailing list], simply sign your email with your PGP key.
+One good way to do this is with a program like [Enigmail].
+Enigmail is a security addon for the Mozilla Thunderbird email client that allows you to easily digitally encrypt and sign your emails.

 [guide]: https://alexcabal.com/creating-the-perfect-gpg-keypair/